CSV/Excel Utility Package for Java

 Please notice that some methods are deprecated since V2.0 and CSVReader and CSVWriter classes are moved into other packages in favour of readability and structuring of the classes.

-The most recent stable version is V2.6.1.
+The most recent stable version is V2.7.1.
 You can download it here.
 It includes the source files, the API documentation and the ready-to-use binary JAR file.
-You could also browse the Subversion repository and the API documentation.
+You could access the GitHub repository and the API documentation.
 There is also a FAQ available which explains most common tasks by examples.

 Nightly builds have been abandoned since Maven migration.
 You can find the latest Snapshot at Sonatype’s repository.